nuitrcs/gcc_command_line/part1.md

 cd /projects/e32680
 ```

-4. **repeat the list command** with and without the arguments introduced above.
+4. **Repeat the list command** with and without the arguments introduced above.
 What's the difference?

 For this workshop series, you will want your own folder to save things into.
 You can